31 genera

 Origin: Native

-Distribution: Occurring chiefly east of the Cascades crest in central and south-central Washington; Alaska south to California, east to Northwest Territories, south throughout western U.S.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains.

 Habitat: Wetlands, riparian zones, stream banks.